Upper Respiratory Infection

 Fatty acids.
 Several studies have found that supplementation with long-chain omega-3 fatty acids (EPA and DHA) reduces the incidence of URI in infants and children.

 Vitamin C. The utility of vitamin C for preventing or treating colds is widely accepted in the general population.
-However, most evidence supports the efficacy of megadoses for upper respiratory infections only for individuals who are under significant physical or environmental stress, such as marathon runners, skiers, soldiers, and people exposed to severe cold.
+Most evidence, however, supports the efficacy of megadoses for upper respiratory infections only for individuals who are under significant physical or environmental stress, such as marathon runners, skiers, soldiers, and people exposed to severe cold.
 In these persons, the relative risk for developing colds was reduced by 50% when they took vitamin C supplements, compared with the risk in individuals not using supplements.

 See Basic Diet Orders chapter.